Terms & Conditions for ConocoPhillips

 9. RISK STRUCTURE

-9.1 Contractor shall Indemnify each of the members of Company Group from and against any and all Claims with respect to (i) Personal Injury of any of the officers, directors, or Personnel of any of the members of Contractor Group; (ii) loss of or damage to property of any of the members of Contractor Group or of their respective officers, directors, or Personnel; (iii) loss of or damage to Goods until risk therein has passed to Company in accordance with Clause 5.5; and (iv) loss of or damage to property of Company or Company’s Coventurers or Company’s Affiliates resulting from or arising out of the Legal Fault of any of the members of Contractor Group or their respective officers, directors, or Personnel.
+9.1.
+Contractor shall Indemnify each of the members of Company Group from and against any and all Claims with respect to (i) Personal Injury of any of the officers, directors, or Personnel of any of the members of Contractor Group; (ii) loss of or damage to property of any of the members of Contractor Group or of their respective officers, directors, or Personnel; (iii) loss of or damage to Goods until risk therein has passed to Company in accordance with Article 5.5; and (iv) other loss of or damage to property of Company or Company’s Coventurers or Company’s Affiliates resulting from or arising out of the Legal Fault of any of the members of Contractor Group or their respective officers, directors, or Personnel.
 Provided, however, that Contractor’s maximum liability for such loss or damage addressed in (iv) above is not to exceed One Million United States Dollars (US$1,000,000) per occurrence; and subject to Contractor fulfilling such Indemnification obligation, Company shall Indemnify the members of Contractor Group from and against Claims in respect of such loss or damage to the extent they exceed One Million United States Dollars (US$1,000,000) per occurrence.

-9.2 Company shall Indemnify each of the members of Contractor Group from and against any and all Claims with respect to (i) Personal Injury of any of the officers, directors, or Personnel of any of the members of Company Group; and (ii) loss of or damage to property of any of the members of Company Group or of their respective officers, directors, or Personnel, except as provided in Clauses 9.1(iii) and (iv).
+9.2.
+Company shall Indemnify each of the members of Contractor Group from and against any and all Claims with respect to (i) Personal Injury of any of the officers, directors, or Personnel of any of the members of Company Group; and (ii) loss of or damage to property of any of the members of Company Group or of their respective officers, directors, or Personnel, except as provided in Articles 9.1(iii) and (iv).

-9.3 Clauses 9.1 and 9.2 apply to any Personal Injury, loss, or damage which arises out of or in connection with the performance of the Purchase Order, without regard to the cause thereof, and irrespective of whether caused by (i) breach of duty (statutory or otherwise), or the negligence of the Indemnified Party or any of the members of its group, whether Contractor Group or Company Group, or their respective officers, directors, or Personnel; and (ii) whether the basis for any Claim is in tort, under contract, or otherwise pursuant to Applicable Laws.
+9.3.
+Articles 9.1 and 9.2 apply to any Personal Injury, loss, or damage which arises out of or in connection with the performance of the Purchase Order, without regard to the cause thereof, and irrespective of whether caused by (i) breach of duty (statutory or otherwise), or the negligence of the Indemnified Party or any of the members of its group, whether Contractor Group or Company Group, or their respective officers, directors, or Personnel; and (ii) whether the basis for any Claim is in tort, under contract, or otherwise pursuant to Applicable Laws.

-9.4 Under no circumstances whatsoever, whether by reason of any negligence, breach of duty (statutory or otherwise), or strict liability, are any of the members of Company Group to be liable to any of the members of Contractor Group for Consequential Loss suffered by any of the members of Contractor Group resulting from or arising out of the performance of the Purchase Order.
+9.4.
+Under no circumstances whatsoever (whether by reason of any negligence, breach of duty (statutory or otherwise), or strict liability) are any of the members of Company Group to be liable to any of the members of Contractor Group for Consequential Loss suffered by any of the members of Contractor Group resulting from or arising out of the performance of the Purchase Order.
 Contractor shall Indemnify the members of Company Group from any and all Claims resulting from such Consequential Loss.

-9.5 Under no circumstances whatsoever, whether by reason of any negligence, breach of duty (statutory or otherwise) or strict liability, are any of the members of Contractor Group to be liable to any of the members of Company Group for Consequential Loss suffered by any of the members of Company Group resulting from or arising out of the performance of the Purchase Order.
+9.5.
+Under no circumstances whatsoever (whether by reason of any negligence, breach of duty (statutory or otherwise) or strict liability) are any of the members of Contractor Group to be liable to any of the members of Company Group for Consequential Loss suffered by any of the members of Company Group resulting from or arising out of the performance of the Purchase Order.
 Company shall Indemnify the members of Contractor Group from any and all Claims resulting from such Consequential Loss.

-9.6 The Indemnifications provided by Company in favour of the members of Contractor Group in the Purchase Order include Indemnification against Claims made against any of the officers, directors, or Personnel of the members of Contractor Group when such persons are acting within the course and scope of their employment or engagement with and on behalf of the respective members of Contractor Group.
+9.6.
+The Indemnifications provided by Company in favour of the members of Contractor Group in the Purchase Order include Indemnification against Claims made against any of the officers, directors, or Personnel of the members of Contractor Group when such persons are acting within the course and scope of their employment or engagement with and on behalf of the respective members of Contractor Group.
 The Indemnifications provided by Contractor in favour of the members of Company Group in the Purchase Order include Indemnification against Claims made against any of the officers, directors, or Personnel of the members of Company Group when such persons are acting within the course and scope of their employment or engagement with and on behalf of the respective members of Company Group.

-10.1 Contractor shall, at its own cost, effect and maintain during the term of the Purchase Order all such insurances as may be required by Applicable Laws and general public liability insurance, including sudden and accidental pollution coverage.
+10.1.
+Contractor shall maintain, at its own cost, during the term of the Purchase Order all such insurances as may be required by Applicable Laws and general public liability insurance, including sudden and accidental pollution coverage.
 The general public liability insurance is to have a limit of not less than US$5,000,000 (or the equivalent in local currency) per occurrence.
 Contractor’s general public liability insurance is to include for the benefit of Company and Company’s Affiliates and Coventurers an indemnity to principal provision to the extent of the risks, liabilities, and Indemnification obligations assumed by Contractor under the Purchase Order.
 Contractor’s insurance is to be written or endorsed such that the insurers have no right of recovery against Company Group to the extent of any Indemnities granted by Contractor to any members of Company Group under the Purchase Order.
 Contractor shall provide evidence of such insurance cover when requested by Company.
 All insurance required above is to be primary to any insurance coverage available to Company or its Affiliates or Coventurers.
 The above-stated minimum requirements are not intended to indicate the amounts or types of insurance that Contractor needs or may ultimately need and do not alter or affect Contractor’s liability under the Purchase Order.

 11. CONFIDENTIALITY AND DEVELOPMENTS

-11.1 Contractor undertakes, warrants, and guarantees that performance of the Work will not infringe, nor will the importation, use, or resale of any Goods infringe, the patent, copyright, design right, trademark, or other intellectual property rights of any other person or entity, and Contractor shall Indemnify each of the members of Company Group from and against any and all Claims asserted by or arising in favour of any person for or as a result of violation or infringement of any intellectual property rights, or misappropriation or misuse of any trade secret or other confidential information, arising out of performance of the Work.
+11.1.
+Contractor undertakes, warrants, and guarantees that performance of the Work will not infringe, nor will the importation, use, or resale of any Goods infringe, the patent, copyright, design right, trademark, or other intellectual property rights of any other person or entity.
+Contractor shall Indemnify each of the members of Company Group from and against any and all Claims asserted by or arising in favour of any person for or as a result of violation or infringement of any intellectual property rights, or misappropriation or misuse of any trade secret or other confidential information, arising out of performance of the Work.

-11.2 Copyright, design rights, or any other intellectual property rights arising out of or developed by Contractor in connection with the Work or related to the Specifications or data or other information that it receives from members of Company Group vest exclusively in Company.
+11.2.
+Copyright, design rights, or any other intellectual property rights arising out of or developed by Contractor in connection with the Work or related to the Specifications or data or other information that it receives from members of Company Group vest exclusively in Company.

-14. AUDIT RIGHTS
+13. AUDIT RIGHTS